Liberatii/documentation/docs/reference/supported_oracle_syntax/objects_accessing.rst

    CREATE FUNCTION lbr$n$func1(type);          --method call CREATE FUNCTION lbr$j$func1(type);          --getter for f1 that calls f1() inside

-|

 **Objects accessors chains**
 ++++++++++++++++++++++++++++

 First, we check if the start object is declared in a current scope (PL/SQL block or query block).
-And then we convert an accessor chain into a chain of corresponding function calls.
+Then we convert an accessor chain into a chain of corresponding function calls.
 Also, we convert each access by index into ``lbr$call`` function.

-|